 There are readily available commercial baby foods and through the years, it’s safe to say that they have really improved a lot.
 The baby food industry now offers different wholesome options to parents.
 There are even baby food subscription services available now for organic and nutritious baby food.
 These could come in handy for parents who are really busy and those who want an array of baby foods to readily choose from.

 That said, if you can manage it, it’s quite easy to make baby food yourself.
 If you have a reliable blender for making baby food, then you’re off to a good start.
 You can make them in batches and simply use small freezer-safe containers to store them.
-One pro's about homemade baby foods is of course you know what's in it – it's all-natural and free from any additives and preservatives.
+One pro about homemade baby foods is of course you know what's in it – it's all-natural and free from any additives and preservatives.

-As to the choices of food, there should be a combination of cereal, meat, pulses, fruits, and lots of vegetables.
+As to the choices of food, there should be a combination of cereal, meat, pulses, fruits, and lots of vegetables, including some raw vegetables.
 Once you’ve introduced a number of these foods to your baby, you can then move on to combining one or two to create a more interesting flavor and nutritionally packed food offering.
 There are a lot of baby food combinations, see our list here for a few samples to inspire some ideas for your next baby meal planning.

 But first things first, here are 13 of the best vegetables for babies.
 You can start from this list and gently introduce one of these vegetables at a time – especially when you’re just starting.
 You can steam, bake, roast, or microwave these veggies and then puree or mash them afterward.
 You can also offer them in bite-size pieces.
 More tips on feeding your baby solid foods at the end of the article.